gridap/Gridap.jl/README.md

 ## How to cite Gridap

-In order to give credit to the `Gridap` contributors, we simply ask you to cite the reference below in any publication in which you have made use of the `Gridap` project.
+In order to give credit to the `Gridap` contributors, we simply ask you to cite the references below in any publication in which you have made use of the `Gridap` project.
 If you are using other `Gridap` sub-packages, please cite them as indicated in their repositories.

 ```
 @article{Badia2020,